LATIN FUSION IN VENEZUELA

 Following the recent reissue of Sacbé, this one is a little wonder and a must-have for anyone interested in Latin Jazz-Funk & Fusion.

-Fully remastered and available on May 31th 2021 as Gatefold Tip-On Vinyl LP and CD.
+Fully remastered and available on May 31th 2021 as Gatefold Tip-On Vinyl LP.

 CAN YOU DESCRIBE HOW THE BAND ESPERANTO WAS CREATED?